 History of the Mai Tai

+The Mai Tai drink is at the heart of tiki culture, though its history is a bit contested.
 The story goes that Victor Bergeron, the owner of Trader Vic’s in Oakland, Ca., a popular tiki bar of the day, claimed he invented the original Mai Tai recipe in 1944.
 Donn Beach, owner of Don’s Beachcomber Café in Hollywood, Ca. claimed he invented the drink in 1933, calling it the Mai Tai Swizzle.

 The two recipes differed in ingredients and complexity, and many restaurants who tried to emulate the flavor came up with their own recipe, muddling the ingredients list, sometimes adding pineapple juice and orange juice.

 But the real hubbub about the Mai Tai began in 1953, when Trader Vic added it to the cocktail menus at two hotels in Hawaii, the Matson Company hotels Royal Hawaiian Hotel and the Moana Hotel.
-The drink soon became a hit among tourists and found its place on the menus of tiki bars.
+The drink soon became a hit among tourists and found its place on the menus of Tiki bars.

 Tools & glassware